molgenis/PICALO/README.md

-# Decon-Optimizer
+# Principal Interaction Component Analysis (PICA)
-Project repository a novel method called Decon-Optimizer that allows for the identification of interaction components that influence eQTL effect size.
+Project repository a novel method called PICA that allows for the identification of interaction components that influence eQTL effect size.
 This program uses an expectation maximization algorithm to maximize an interaction component.

 ## Introduction